abhaydoke09/MIT-Deep-Learning-For-Self-Driving-Cars/Lecture01.md

 - Perceptron
 - Neural Networks
   - Universality :  For any arbitrary function f(x), there exists a neural network that closely approximate it for any input x
+- Special Purpose Intelligence Vs General Purpose Intelligence